 Resource-constrained Device as Thing

 Devices that are not powerful enough to host a Servient can still act as Things.
 In this case, a classic firmware is providing a Thing Description that describes the functionality and protocols implemented.
-The right most Servient in shows an legacy device has a constraint CPU and a small memory and is able to provide web server functionality connected directly to the internet.
-Then the leftmost browser and/or another application on the internet can access the device through the internet directly like .
+The right most Servient in shows a legacy device that has a constrained CPU and a small memory and is able to provide web server functionality connected directly to the internet.
+Then the leftmost browser and/or another application on the internet can access the device through the Internet directly like .

 Discovery